 - a.
 Comparable Use Requirement Where a use is not specifically included in the Schedule of Uses, it is intended that the regulations for the most nearly comparable use specified shall apply. - b.
 Mixed Use Requirement In the case of mixed uses, the requirements shall be the sum of the requirement calculated separately for each area of use, so that adequate space shall be provided to accommodate the cars of all persons on the premises at any one time.
-Parking spaces for one use shall not be considered as providing the required spaces for any other use, except when it can be clearly demonstrated that the need for parking occurs at different times and will continue to do so in the future.

-c.
-Schedule of Uses
+Parking spaces for one use shall not be considered as providing the required spaces for any other use, except when it can be clearly demonstrated that the need for parking occurs at different times and will continue to do so in the future. - c.
+Schedule of Uses l) Dwelling Two spaces for each dwelling unit 2) Home Occupation Two spaces and where non-residents are employed or where retail sales are conducted the Board of Appeals shall have the authority under section IX,III,A,b to require the number of parking spaces which it deems to be adequate and reasonable.
+3) Hotel, Inn or Motel Space One space for each bedroom plus one space for employee on the largest shift, except in VBD: one space per bedroom;

-1) Dwelling

-Two spaces for each dwelling unit

-2) Home Occupation

-Two spaces and where non-residents are employed or where retail sales are conducted the Board of Appeals shall have the authority under section IX,III,A,b to require the number of parking spaces which it deems to be adequate and reasonable.

-3) Hotel, Inn or Motel Space One space for each bedroom plus one space for employee on the largest shift, except in VBD:

-one space per bedroom;

-4) Educational

-One space for each staff position plus one space for each five persons of rated capacity of the largest auditorium plus one space for each student vehicle which can be expected at maximum use time on the premises, except in VBD: one space for each two persons of student and staff population;

-5) Nursing Home

-One space for each two beds plus one space for each employee on the largest shift.

-6) Retail Store; General and Personal Services Financial; Studio; Building Trade; or Restaurant with no seating One space for each 180 square feet of gross floor area, except in VBD: one space 300 square feet of gross floor area;

-Business or Professional Office One space for each 200 square feet of gross floor area, [except in the Research District the standard shall be one space for 300 square feet of gross floor area, and in VBD it shall be one per 350 square feet;] \\

-8) Restaurant;Religious; Funeral Home;Lodge Club; or other Place of Assembly One space for each three seats plus one space for each employee on the shift, except in VBD: one space for each three seats;

-9) Motor Vehicle Service Station or Repair or Body Shop Three spaces for each service bay plus one space for each employee on the largest shift.

-10) Industrial

-One space for each 2,000 square feet of gross floor area for the first 20,000 square feet plus one space for each additional 10,000 square feet of gross floor area and one space per employee on the largest shift.

-4. Loading Areas - One or more off-street loading areas shall be provided for any business that may be regularly serviced by tractor-trailer trucks or other similar delivery vehicles, so that adequate areas shall be provided to accommodate all delivery vehicles expected at the premises at any one time.
-Loading areas shall be located at either the side or rear of each building and shall be designed to avoid traffic conflicts with vehicles using the site or vehicles using adjacent sites.
+4) Educational One space for each staff position plus one space for each five persons of ratea capacity of the largest auditorium plus one space for each student vehicle which can be expected at maximum use time on the premises, except in VBD: one space for each two persons of student and staff population; 5) Nursing Home One space for each two beds plus one space for each employee on the largest shift.
+6) Retail Store; General and Personal Services Financial; Studio; Building Trade; or Restaurant with no seating One space for each 180 square feet of gross floor area, except in VBD: one space 300 square feet of gross floor area; 7) Business or Professional Office One space for each 200 square feet of gross floor area, [except in the Research District the standard shall be one space for 300 square feet of gross floor area, and in VBD it shall be one per 350 square feet;} 8) Restaurant; Religious; Funeral Home; Lodge Club; or other Place of Assembly One space for each three seats plus one space for each employee on the shift, except in VBD: one space for each three seats; 9) Motor Vehicle Service Station or Repair or Body Shop Three spaces for each service bay plus one space for each employee on the largest shift.
+10) Industrial One space for each 2,000 square feet of gross floor area for the first 20,000 square feet plus one space for each additional 10,000 square feet of gross floor area and one space per employee on the largest shift 4.
+Loading Areas - One or more off-street loading areas shall be provided for any business that may be regularly serviced by tractor-trailer trucks or other similar delivery vehicles, so that adequate areas shall be provided to accommodate all delivery vehicles expected at the premises at any one time.
+Loading areas shall be located at either the side or rear of each building and shall be designed avoid traffic conflicts with vehicles using the site or vehicles using adjacent sites.

-\\ Explanation for Bracketed sections [ ] found at end of Zoning Bylaw.